Transgender

 • The desire to shop in the opposite gender’s clothing section – as with hairstyle, when a child is around 4 or 5 years old, they begin to want to have a say in what they wear.
 If, when you take your child shopping, they choose to shop in the opposite gender’s section, this might indicate your child is transgender.
 Of course, this could simply be a sign they want to experiment with different fashions, as many children dress and play in ways that challenge gender norms.

-• Participating in opposite gender sports – while this is a large generalization, if your child expresses interest in participating in sports designated for the opposite gender, they may be transgender.
+• Participating in opposite gender sports – while this is a large generalization if your child expresses interest in participating in sports designated for the opposite gender, they may be transgender.

 • Distress – an important indicator of any struggle or confusion in a child is the presence of distress.
-In terms of a child who is transgender (or questioning their gender identity), distress may show up in various ways such as daily arguments regarding clothing choices before school.
+In terms of a child who is transgender (or questioning their gender identity), distress may show up in various ways, such as daily arguments regarding clothing choices before school.

 • Depression and/or suicidal thoughts – unfortunately, depression and suicidal thoughts are often present in transgender individuals and youth struggling with gender identity issues.
-The source of the depression may stem from a variety of concerns including:
+The source of the depression may stem from a variety of concerns, including:

-• Difficulty accepting their identity,
+• Difficulty accepting their identity.

-• Fear of what it would be like to live as the gender they feel on the inside
+• Fear of what it would be like to live as the gender they feel on the inside.

-• Rejection from peers, family, and/or friends
+• Rejection from peers, family, and/or friends.

-If you notice signs of depression in your transgender teen, or they are expressing the presence of suicidal thoughts, it is important to seek professional help.
+If you notice signs of depression in your transgender teen or they are expressing the presence of suicidal thoughts, it is important to seek professional help.

 How to Support Your Transgender Child

 Whether you a sure your child is transgender or uncertain as to whether they are questioning their gender, it is always helpful to seek professional support.
 Doctors recommend finding a therapist or counselor who specializes in gender identity issues and children.
-Unfortunately, many parents do not seek outside intervention for their child, due to hopes of it just being a phase.
-Regardless of if your child is experiencing something temporary, or truly questioning their identity, having a mental health professional can be extremely helpful.
+Unfortunately, many parents do not seek outside intervention for their child due to hopes of it just being a phase.
+Regardless of if your child is experiencing something temporary or truly questioning their identity, having a mental health professional can be extremely helpful.

-A therapist can help your child (and the family unit as a whole) decide which changes to make, and the timeline of those changes.
+A therapist can help your child (and the family unit as a whole) decide which changes to make and the timeline of those changes.
 A therapist can also refer you to other supports and resources such as support groups, medical doctors, etc. If your child is transgender or questioning their gender identity, it is vital you (as the parent) have a place to express fears and confront personal attitudes about gender while not in the presence of your child.

-This post was last modified on July 12, 2023 7:25 pm
+This post was last modified on April 2, 2025 3:02 pm

 Share